ros2/design/articles/qos_deadline_liveliness_lifespan.md

 #### QoS Struct

-In the current version of ROS there is a single QoS struct that is used to specify the QoS policy whenever a Publisher, Subscriber, Service Owner, and Client are created.
+In the current version of ROS there is a single QoS struct that is used to specify the QoS policy whenever a Publisher, Subscriber, Service Server, and Client are created.
-With these new QoS settings the struct diverges for Topic participants and Service participants because Service participants will need to specify the QoS behavior for both the Client and Owner.
+With these new QoS settings the struct diverges for Topic participants and Service participants because Service participants will need to specify the QoS behavior for both the Client and Server.
 Separating them into using two different struct definitions for Topics versus Services will prevent unused QoS policies that would only apply to one being available in the other.

 The new QoS policy structs will have additional fields that use enums based on the values defined above to specify the desired QoS settings.